Adam-Lechnos/aws-cloudwatch-alarm-cleanup/README.md

 #### Description

 System health check alarms in AWS may be used to perform a triggered action based on instance health status, such a when a host becomes degraded, users may want the instance to terminate immediately.
 When such alarms are created using automation such as Cloud-Init scripts during instance start-up processes, the alarm will remain orphaned upon instance termination.
-This tool may be executed as a Lamda function to perform such cleanups based on a pre-defined schedule such as once per week.
+This tool may be executed as a Lamda function to perform cleanups based on a pre-defined schedule such as once per week.

 #### Intended Audience
 * Devops